 Alternatively, you can take a train going to Nami Island too.
 From Myeongdong Station, go to Sangbong Station (Line 7).
 Once arrived, walk towards the ITX train station (10-minute walk).
 Buy your tickets in ITX to Gapyeong station.
 After arriving at Gapyeong Station, take the Gapyeong Tour Bus (₩6,000 RT) and head on to the wharf where you can purchase your tickets to Nami Island.
 The Gapyeong Tour bus will drop you off to Petite France if you plan to go there too.

-You may also want to check KLOOK Nami Island Pass deals now for convenience and hot offers!
+You may also want to check KLOOK Nami Island Pass deals now for convenience.
+Book now!

 N Seoul Tower